 want to can write.

 I have more than 30+ books about writing on my Kindle, and probably around 50+ more in my computer; or lying around on the shelf next to my working desk.
 When I find an article I love on the Internet, I bookmark and save it and read it again, and again, trying to find out what makes this article so captivating.
 I study the way the writer structure the whole piece, and try to emulate it; only to find out how it might work.

 At this point in time, when attention-span is getting shorter, writing short for the Internet could be something you’d like to learn more about.
 On the other hand, there are still great long essays and in-depth articles out there on the web, so writing long for the Internet could also be something you’re interested in.
 No matter what it is you’re interested in, learn more, and read more.

-Do not limit yourself in learning only about what you want to write.
+Do not limit yourself to learning only about what you want to write.
 Whenever you can, also learn more about the things you can write.
-If you want to get paid to write, having an ability to write an article, an e-book, a novel, an essay, a sales page, a short story, a wedding vow, and a 7-minute YouTube video script would give you a better competitive advantage than a writer who can only write a short story.
+If you want to get paid to write, having the ability to write an article, an e-book, a novel, an essay, a sales page, a short story, a wedding vow, and a 7-minute YouTube video script would give you a better competitive advantage than a writer who can only write a short story.